 We were high above the clouds, weightless and free of the constructs of gravity.
 Below us was the most magnificent of sunsets, surrounding us in a blanket of soft oranges and reds for as far as the eye could see.
 A choir of trumpets and strings played a familiar melody all around us.
 We stared into each other’s eyes without a wisp of hesitation, our souls every bit as interlocked as our bodies.
 Her hair blows carelessly behind her.
 Her face tilts, only slightly, and draws close to mine.
 Our eyes close and our lips touch.
 But I can see every moment, from every angle, as if watching on the silver screen.
 The sleeve of her dress, red as blood, falls loosely over the length of her arm, exposing the top of her breast.
 Her skin, like caramel, calls for me, screams for me…I cannot deny its siren song.
 I kiss softly on her chin, down her neck.
 Her head bends backwards, welcoming me in.
 Her hips press tight against mine.
 She dips back, deeper.
 And then…

-Then I wake up in my bed, the rod between my legs pulsing upwards, against thin cotton sheets.
+Then I woke up in my bed, the rod between my legs pulsing upwards, against thin cotton sheets.

 “I’m such an idiot,” I muttered, condemning myself.
 “Are you okay?”